Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 • Content type: Blog, ebook, video, webinar, etc.

-• Target persona: Who it's for
+• Target persona: Who it is for

 • Target journey stage: Awareness, consideration, or decision